salih245/DHL-Datathon-2021/README.md

     1. Add the newly placed orders and the orders that haven’t shipped to checklist <br/>
     2. move the items that should be picked that day from checklist to picking_list <br/>
     3. pick all the items from picking_list <br/>
-        3.1 if the daily capacity is not exceeded <br/>
+        <pre> 3.1 if the daily capacity is not exceeded <br/>
 pick the items as  'normal_picking' <br/>
-        3.2 if the daily capacity is exceeded <br/> pick the items as  'overwork_picking' <br/>
+        <pre> 3.2 if the daily capacity is exceeded <br/>
+	pick the items as  'overwork_picking' <br/>
     4. If there are still empty places in the waves and daily capacity is not full, do extra picking (wave utilization) <br/>
-        4.1 pick the same type of materials that are in the checklist <br/>
+        <pre> 4.1 pick the same type of materials that are in the checklist <br/>
-        4.2 if there are still empty places in the waves pick the orders that have the closest shipping date (if there isn’t expected order for upcoming days for these materials)
+        <pre> 4.2 if there are still empty places in the waves pick the orders that have the closest shipping date (if there isn’t expected order for upcoming days for these materials) <br/>
     5. If the daily capacity is still not full, do extra picking <br/>
-        5.0 control the checklist if there is any bottleneck in the upcoming days <br/>
+        <pre> 5.0 control the checklist if there is any bottleneck in the upcoming days <br/>
-        5.1 if there is any bottleneck, do extra picking to solve this bottleneck <br/>
+        <pre> 5.1 if there is any bottleneck, do extra picking to solve this bottleneck <br/>
     6. print the results as work orders <br/>

 The average capacity utilization of our algorithm is 94% and the average wave utilization is 99%.